1 + 2 + 3 + 4 + ⋯

-where the left-hand side has to be interpreted as an analytic continuation and not as the sum of an infinite series in its usual meaning.
-Methods like this have applications in other fields such as complex analysis, quantum field theory, and string theory.
+where the left-hand side has to be interpreted as being the value obtained by using one of the aforementioned methods and not as the sum of an infinite series in its usual meaning.
+These methods have applications in other fields such as complex analysis, quantum field theory, and string theory.

 In a monograph on moonshine theory, University of Alberta mathematician Terry Gannon calls this equation "one of the most remarkable formulae in science".